coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-09-get-an-element-from-linkedlist.md

 Element at index 3 is Puma
 ```

 ## 2. `getFirst()`

 This method **returns the first element in this list.**

-The method signature is as given below.
+The method signature is given below.

 ```java
 public E getFirst()
 ```

-This method do not accepts an parameter.
+This method does not accept a parameter.

-I have given a java program to get an element form the LinkedList using `getFirst()` method.
+I have given a Java program to get an element from the LinkedList using the `getFirst()` method.

 ```java
 import java.util.LinkedList;